kemmio/kemmio.github.com/_posts/2016-04-23-PHDays-VI-HackQuest-Secure-Console.markdown

 subtitle: "YABRT: Yet Another BIOS Reversing Task"
 categories: [ctf]
 ---
 First you get a link to a web-site which emulates some BIOS and some basic MBR staged code.
-Open the source-code view and you will eventually find links to download the images, we need only **/linux.iso** one the other are just basic vgabios and seabios images, with no patching in them.
+Open the source-code view and you will eventually find links to download the images, we need only **/linux.iso** one as the others are just basic vgabios and seabios images, with no patching in them.
 As always dealing with this kind of tasks we need **QEMU** and the good-old **IDA**.
 Load image with **QEMU**
 ![screenshot  of running program](http://{{ site.url }}/downloads/phdaysvi-2/qemu.PNG)
 Attach to **QEMU** with **remote GDB** from **IDA**.
 Suspend the process from **IDA** and press a couple of times *F7* to trace into and find where is code resided in the virtual memmory.
-You will end up with something like this
+You will end up with something like this(or you have madskillz in bios/mbr reversing and know that the second stage in loaded into *0x7c00*)
 {% highlight ruby %}
 MEMORY:00007C6B ; ---------------------------------------------------------------------------
 MEMORY:00007C6B ror     dword_BCD98EC1[esi], 1